p4block/radeonjet/README.md

 This project aims to become the cli backend for a graphical GPU overclocking tool, while being itself perfectly functional for the cli enthusiast.

-Compatible with Tonga, Fiji and Polaris GPUs under Linux 4.8 thanks to the AMDGPU kernel module.
+Compatible with Tonga, Fiji and Polaris GPUs under Linux >= 4.8 thanks to the AMDGPU kernel module.
+May work with older GPUs running on the amdgpu driver but YMMV

 Currently in development!
 Syntax may change unexpectedly.